Haskins Laboratories

 Yale-UConn Haskins Global Literacy Hub

-Yale and Uconn announce the Haskins Global Literacy Hub to help improve literacy outcomes locally and globally.
+The University of Connecticut, Yale University, and Haskins Laboratories have announced the Haskins Global Literacy Hub to help improve literacy outcomes locally and globally.

-The Haskins Global Literacy Hub is a collaborative initiative focused on bridging the gap between basic scientific research and practical, global efforts to improve literacy.
-It operates as a multi-institutional network, with key centers at Yale University’s Child Study Center, led by Linda Mayes (referred to as the “Global Literacy Hub” at Yale), and at UConn Waterbury, led by Fumiko Hoeft, as well as UConn Storrs/Global, led by Dan Weiner (referred to as the “Haskins Global Literacy Hub” at UConn).
+The Haskins Global Literacy Hub operates as a multi-institutional network, with key centers at Yale University School of Medicine’s Child Study Center, led by Linda Mayes (referred to as the “Global Literacy Hub” at Yale), and at UConn Waterbury, led by Fumiko Hoeft, as well as UConn Storrs/Global, led by Daniel Weiner (referred to as the “Haskins Global Literacy Hub” at UConn).
+The Haskins Global Literacy Hub is co-led by Kenneth Pugh, Fumiko Hoeft, Benjamin Powers, Maureen Lovett, John Russell, Jay Rueckl, Vincent Gracco, Mary Young, and Sumita Saluja.
 With a global reach, the Hub promotes cross-cultural literacy research and educational outreach.
-The literacy hubs at Yale and UConn are unified under a formal Memorandum of Understanding (MOU), signed in April 2024, and continue to be led by Ben Powers, Maureen Lovett, and Jay Russell.
+The literacy hubs at Yale and UConn are unified under a formal Memorandum of Understanding (MOU), signed in April 2024.
+The Haskins Global Literacy Hub, with leadership across both universities, is advancing global partnerships in Argentina, Jamaica, Taiwan, India, and Israel, working to translate Haskins science to improve literacy outcomes in the US and abroad.

 Haskins Seminar Series.

-Please join us for our next Haskins Seminar on Thursday, October 30, 2025, at 3:00 PM, featuring Dr. Amy Margolis from The Ohio State University, Child Mind Institute.
-This seminar will be held virtually.
-Here is the Zoom link : https://yale.zoom.us/j/92357761558
+The most recent Haskins Seminar took place on Thursday, October 30, 2025, at 3:00 PM, and featured Dr. Amy Margolis from The Ohio State University, Child Mind Institute.
+This seminar was held virtually.

 Warm regards, Haskins Global Team